Odenwaldschule

 The Odenwaldschule was a German school located in Heppenheim in the Odenwald.
 Founded in 1910, it was Germany's oldest Landerziehungsheim, a private boarding school located in a rural setting.
 Edith and Paul Geheeb established it using their concept of progressive education, which integrated the work of the head and hand.
 The school went bankrupt and was closed in 2015, following the revelation of numerous cases of sexual abuse of students.

 History and educational concept

-The Odenwaldschulewas founded by Paul and Edith Geheeb on 14 April 1910, emerging as part of the reformed education movement at the beginning of the 20th century.
+The Odenwaldschule was founded by Paul and Edith Geheeb on 14 April 1910, emerging as part of the reformed education movement at the beginning of the 20th century.
 Edith Geheeb's father, Max Cassirer, was the town councilmember for Berlin, and supported the founding of the school, financing the land purchase and the buildings.

 Geheeb felt inspired by the phrase "be who you are" (Γένοιο οἷος ἔσσι.) from the Greek poet Pindar.
 Thus the school was to promote community, personality and self-determined actions.
 To begin with, there were only 14 students, all housed in the main building, the Goethehaus.